-Pictograms have the following advantages:
+Pictograms and symbols have the following advantages:

 - they are independent of language,

 - they are space saving,

-- they may be easily perceived and understood.
+- they may be easily perceived and understood than written text.

-Great advantages accrue when the meaning of pictograms becomes common knowledge.
+Great advantages accrue when the meaning of symbols becomes common knowledge.
 It follows that standardization is desirable especially when such standardization can be in conformity with existing standards in other organizations.